 The Scottish government opened consultations for feedback on how to develop a planned deposit return scheme to the public, running from September 25, 2018 to June 27, 2018.
 Responses came from organizations, individuals and campaign respondents.
-An independent analysis of the consultation responses was presented to Parliament on September 10, 2019, with a set of proposed regulations for how the deposit scheme should function.
-Specific guidelines include:
+Preliminary details regarding the scheme were published in May 2019 after consultation closed, analyzing the feedback.

-- "return to any retailer selling drinks covered by the scheme."
-This includes online retailers
+- "Return to any retailer selling drinks covered by the scheme."
+This includes online retailers.